Introduction

 Productivity Gains

-AI often enables employees to accomplish more work in less time.
+AI lets staff do more in less time.

 Examples include: